eficode-academy/docker-katas/trainer/examples/nextcloud/README.md

 # Nextcloud showcase

-An example of starting a two-container application using docker-compose;  Nextcloud with a MariaDB backend.
+An example of starting a two-container application using docker compose;  Nextcloud with a MariaDB backend.

 We show that the volumes persist killing the containers, and a version-upgrade of Nextcloud.